 The College operates from two main campuses in Beverley and Bridlington with a third smaller facility in Hull.
+The lease for the Hull site and associated car park lease run until January 2021 and February 2002 respectively with negotiations schedule to commence.
 The College also owns a site which is surplus to requirements at the Carnaby industrial estate outside of Bridlington.
-This property had been marketed for sale during 2017/18 but due to the absence of a buyer it was leased from May 2018 to a tenant who has an option to purchase which is exercisable within three years.
-The surplus property of Waltham House situated at Riverview in Beverley was sold in November 2017 generating net proceeds of £703k.
+This property had previously been marketed for sale but due to the absence of a buyer it was leased from May 2018 to a tenant who has an option to purchase which is exercisable within three years.